-Are you a long-time boarder?
+Are you a long-time border?
 Your skills have been quite smooth and you really need some new tricks coming to your skateboarding to make everything more interesting?
 Of all the cool tricks, you may love this hardflip one.
-It’s gonna be a challenging thing for risky board-skater who want to refresh his/her boarding.
+It’s gonna be a challenging thing for a risky board-skater who wants to refresh his/her boarding.

 Do you now have in mind the wonder that why is it called hardflip?
-Simply, it is because in comparison with other flips, it is very difficult to master.
+Simply, it is because, in comparison with other flips, it is very difficult to master.
 If you want to refresh yourself with this, you know that it won’t be easy.
-Most people, even the professional ones, may think they can conquer this little trick with few investments, but they are wrong.
-This is the trick that requires a lot of time and effort.
+Most people, even the professional ones, may think they can conquer this little trick with a few investments, but they are wrong.
+This is a trick that requires a lot of time and effort.

 There are two ways to learn the hardflip.
 One is you just bump into it right away and it will become terribly difficult for a newbie because of the complicated movements.
 But if you want the easier second way, you must know to do these tricks beforehand:

-This is the trick which you need to use your feet strength to keep balance and flip your board upon stairs.
+This is the trick in which you need to use your feet strength to keep balance and flip your board upon stairs.

-This kind of flip also does flip 360 degree like the 360 flip but has more concerns with the Ollie so it’s like both of them together.
+This kind of flip also does flip 360 degrees like the 360 flips but has more concerns with the Ollie so it’s like both of them together.

-This trick is a 180 degree style which means you flip the board 180 degree but do not let the noce of the board touch the ground.
+This trick is a 180-degree style which means you flip the board 180 degree but do not let the noise of the board touch the ground.

-All of the flips above has something in common with the hardflip, but are much easier.
+All of the flips above have something in common with the hardflip but are much easier.
 So, if you know to do these tricks perfectly, you will hold the most basic skills to act the hardflip and the training of your hardflip is just like the final step, as easy as cake.

-1. As stated above, there are some flips that you must master before getting into harflip to make the training much easier.
-For example, the 360 Flip gives you the ability of flipping your board easily which is very good for the hardflip tips.
+1. As stated above, there are some flips that you must master before getting into hardflip to make the training much easier.
+For example, the 360 Flip gives you the ability to flip your board easily which is very good for the hardflip tips.

-2. One important factor to make the success of your hardflip is your feet putting in the right place and with the right position.
+2. One important factor to make the success of your hardflip is your feet putting in the right place and in the right position.

 3. The next thing is what every skateboarder and even the beginners know.
 That is about controlling the speed.
 Even you feel it’s totally fine but you really must know how to start a level of speed and keep it right throughout your skating for the best quality of it.

 4. Your jump should be a little high in order to make your flip perfect.
-Or else, you might make your flip clumsily failed.
+Or else, you might make your flip clumsily fail.

-5. The fifth step is learning to land on both feet.
-It is a very important step and you also need to spend quite a lot of time to get used to doing it.
+6. The fifth step is learning to land on both feet.
+It is a very important step and you also need to spend quite a lot of time getting used to doing it.

 Everything you do comes along with a few risks that you should be aware of.
 To avoid those risks, you should remember clearly the short to-do-list of this hardflip:

-• Notice the time, too.
+3. Notice the time, too.
 It is a crucial part that decides your success.
-If your timing is incorrect, you might finished totally out of control.
+If your timing is incorrect, you might be finished totally out of control.